beccabeastly/Arbitrage_Trading_Project/README.md

 # Arbitrage_Trading_Project
-Analyzed data with Jupyter lab using pandas to find arbitrage trading opportunities
+Analyzed data with Jupyter lab using pandas to find arbitrage trading opportunities with two currencies

 ---
 # Technologies